 - Think about a social cause you care about.
 Which decisions, events, and movements have influenced that cause’s advancement or regression up until the present day?
 How would modern society differ if this issue were not addressed, or if it were addressed in a different way?

 Gathering insight from events with far-reaching impacts can be a great exercise in seeing from and empathizing with other points of view.
-It can also help you look forward to creating a better future and influencing later generations — no matter how noticeably — through your actions and your art.
+It can also help you look forward to creating a better future and influencing later generations — no matter how noticeably — through your actions, your business, and your art.

 If you’re lucky enough to remember them, your dreams can provide insight into thoughts and memories that may be outside of your conscious awareness, or that help you gain fresh perspectives on experiences you already consider important.